Twenty Sixth Sunday in Ordinary Time (2014)

 By Fr.
 Leroy Clementich, CSC

-USCCB Bible Daily Readings: Twenty Fifth Sunday in Ordinary Time
+USCCB Bible Daily Readings: Twenty Sixth Sunday in Ordinary Time